The-Marcy-Lab-School/marcy-curriculum-docs/mod-6-databases/5-schema-design-and-normalization.md

 **Step 1 — Plan your schema**

-Work through the four steps on paper or a whiteboard:
+Work through the design on paper or a whiteboard:
 - Which tables do you need?
 What does each one represent?
 - What columns does each table have?
 Where does each piece of information belong?
 - What are the relationships?
 Which are one-to-many?
 Which are many-to-many?